-You want to be as successful as your idols – the kind of person that gets stuff done; that always moves forward, progressing.
+You wish you knew how to stop procrastinating.
+You want to be as successful as your idols – the kind of person that gets stuff done; that always moves forward, progressing?

 And yet there you are, checking the fridge for the fourth time in an hour, lost in a Wikipedia black hole, making another coffee or clicking through the Facebook photos of someone you haven’t spoken to since high school.

 The truth?
 That’s a HUGE problem – because unless you can beat procrastination there’s no way in hell you’ll have that kind of success (or even much success at all).

 Of course, nobody likes to procrastinate.
 It fills us with anxiety, frustration and guilt.
 It follows us everywhere, gnawing at us, building and building till the stress becomes suffocating; till panic arrives and all that we value gets sidelined.

 So what causes it?
 And how can we beat procrastination for good?
 Great questions.
 Because procrastination is a problem that can be solved.

 All it takes are some tips and some tools to get started.